Danny Jordaan: Career

-Danny Jordaan was born in Port Elizabeth, a city on the southeast coast of South Africa, to Maxine and Alexandre Jordaan.
+Danny Jordaan was born in Port Elizabeth to Maxine and Alexandre Jordaan.
 He became involved in anti-apartheid activities by joining the South African Students' Organisation (SASO) in the early 1970s, an organisation founded by Steve Biko in order to defend the rights of black students.
 Later, Jordaan also became a member of the United Democratic Front and the African National Congress (ANC).

 Following his studies, Jordaan became a teacher in 1974.
 From 1970 to 1983 he was a provincial cricket and football player.
 In the latter sport, he achieved professional status for a brief period.
 His political and sport interests soon combined and he became an activist in various organizations fighting to break down racial barriers in sport.

 From 1983 to 1992 he served as the president or vice-president of various football boards.
 In 1993, he was appointed as a director of the Cape Town Olympic Bid Company.

 His political career also progressed; in 1990 he was elected as the chairperson of the ANC branch in Port Elizabeth North.
 After the first fully inclusive South African elections in 1994, he became a member of parliament for the ANC under the newly elected Nelson Mandela, a position he held until 1997.

 In 1997, he was elected as the chief executive officer of SAFA.
 He subsequently headed South Africa's unsuccessful 2006 FIFA World Cup bid, narrowly losing to Germany but gaining great respect internationally for his work.
 As a consequence, he also led South Africa's 2010 FIFA World Cup bid, this time successfully.

 Jordaan has served on the marketing and television board of FIFA since 1998.

 On 28 September 2013, Jordaan was elected as the new president of South African Football Association (SAFA), succeeding Kirsten Nematandani.
 He was elected ahead of Mandla Mazibuko by 162 to 88 votes from 52 regions.

 In light of the 2015 FIFA corruption case, Jordaan admitted to paying $10 Million to a football body led by Jack Warner in 2008, but denied that it was a bribe for hosting the 2010 FIFA World Cup.

+On 13 November 2024, Jordaan was arrested on suspicion of embezzling R1.3 million ($72,372) of SAFA's funds to hire public relations and security firms for personal use.